perl11/cperl/STATUS.md

   Since 5.25.2 such security warnings are logged at STDERR/syslog with the remote user/IP.
 * Support clang LTO "link time optimizations", using proper linkage attributes.
   -fsanitize=cfi instead of -fstack-protector not yet.
+* Reproducible builds

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.